TOPICS IN MICROECONOMICS - 2020/1

 Thus, the summative assessment for this module consists of:

-Test 1 consists of 15 multiple choice questions (held in week 5, covering material taught in Weeks 1-4, 30 mins).
-Test 2 will involve answering three short questions from five (held in Week 11, covering material taught in Weeks 5-9, 60 mins).
+- Test 1 consists of 10 multiple choice questions (held in week 5, covering material taught in Weeks 1-4, 30 mins).
+Test 2 will involve answering three short questions (held in Week 11, covering material taught in Weeks 5-9, 60 mins).
 Class tests are worth 30% combined.

-A two-hour long final exam (70%).
+- A two-hour long final exam (70%).
 This will consist of two sections.
-Section A will ask students to answer three from five short questions.
-Section B will ask students to answer one from three long questions.
+Section A will ask students to answer three short questions.
+Section B will ask students to answer one long question.

 Formative assessment and feedback